PlatasSec/nft-marketplace/README.md

 ## Set up

-This project has been launched on BNB Chain Testnet.
+This project has been launched on Goerli - Ethereum testnet.
 You can use another a different network by updating `constants/global.js` on the web app and the `subgraph.yaml` and `networks.json` on the subgraph.
+If you want to test the app you'll need to have some GoerliETH to cover the transaction fees.
+In order to get some free GoerliETH you can use any faucets available online like [this one](https://goerlifaucet.com).

 #### NFT Collection and Marketplace on Solidity